Doxa Drama F.C.: History

 In February 2019, a group of Russian, and Lithuanian investors based in Delaware purchased 15% of the team (Minority stake).

+During the 2020–21 season, Doxa was relegated to the Gamma Ethniki after four years following the rejection of its participation certificate by the Professional Sports Committee.

+During the 2021–22 season, Doxa recorded a mediocre to decent campaign, securing division survival on the final matchday following a 2–2 draw against Ethnikos Sochou.
+The following season proved far more comfortable, with the club finishing in 4th place without facing relegation threats, despite ongoing administrative difficulties surrounding the team.

+However, this stable run ended in the 2023–24 season—the third consecutive year in the third tier—which marked one of the darkest chapters in the club's history.
+Following a disappointing performance, Doxa finished in 12th place and was relegated to the regional Drama FCA league for the first time after 65 consecutive years in the national divisions.

+During the 2024–25 season, Doxa won the regional championship undefeated, winning all 26 league matches to earn qualification for the 2025 Greek Football Clubs Association Winners' Championship special promotion tournament, through which the club secured promotion back to the national divisions.
+Additionally, Doxa completed a domestic double that same season by winning the Drama FCA Cup.

+During the 2025–26 season, Doxa returned to the Gamma Ethniki, delivering a strong campaign to finish in 3rd place in Group 1 with 52 points.

 Stadium

 Doxa Drama's stadium is a multipurpose stadium used primarily for football matches in Drama.
 It is the physical seat of Doxa Drama with a capacity of 10,000 spectators.

 In its early years, the club was trying to find a place to be able to have a stable seat.
 They did it in 1953, when Athanasios Doubesis, with his official donation, gave an area to build the stadium.
 After World War II, and after rebuilding the stadium, it was originally only the western platform.
 In the 80s, the northern part of the stadium was built, while in the same decade attempted to build the left-hand side, which did not start, but was completed in 2011, when the works on the stadium were over.

 Crest and colours

 Takis Loukanidis started his career in Doxa Drama.